Mafranco31/ftprintf/README.md

 git clone https://github.com/Mafranco31/ftprintf.git ft_printf && cd ft_printf && make
 ```

-now you can add the ft_printf.h header in your files and use ft_printf function !
+Now you can add the ft_printf.h header in your files and use ft_printf function !

+Don't forget to add "-L./ft_printf -lftprintf" flag while compiling your project (change -L./ft_printf to -L(path to ft_printf))

 ## Use